My house’s transition from the late 70s into our current era… with Feng Shui in mind. Part 1.

 Former kitchen with old kitchen tiles and an island on the left side which was blocking the Chi.

 We are also hoping that the appliances in the late 70s measured the same as new appliances.
 Phew.
 They did.
-But the cabinet doors would have to be custom made.
+But the cabinet doors will have to be custom made.

 The wall is gone.